 10. The Ambassador Hotel is now the site of a school system named in Kennedy’s honor.

-A Los Angeles landmark that had played host to several Academy Awards ceremonies and was the home of the famed Cocoanut Grove nightclub, the Ambassador Hotel fell on hard times in the years after Kennedy’s assassination.
+A Los Angeles landmark that had played host to several Academy Awards ceremonies and was the home of the Cocoanut Grove nightclub, the Ambassador Hotel fell on hard times in the years after Kennedy’s assassination.
 Closed to guests in 1989, it fell into complete disuse by the late 1990s, with many of its contents auctioned off soon after.
 Slated for demolition, the historic hotel became the focal point of a battle between preservationists and the Los Angeles school district, which hoped to build a charter school on the site.
-A settlement was finally reached when the school district agreed to preserve parts of exterior, though the areas where Kennedy had spoken and been shot were demolished.
-The site is now home to the Robert F. Kennedy Community Schools, which included six facilities for more than 4,200 students.
+A settlement was finally reached when the school district agreed to preserve parts of the exterior, though the areas where Kennedy had spoken and been shot were demolished.
+The site is now home to the Robert F. Kennedy Community Schools, which includes facilities for more than 4,200 students.

 Watch RFK: The Kennedy Family Remembers, a new HISTORY special about the life of Robert F. Kennedy.